TagGFP

 TagGFP and EGFP expression in E. coli, 10 hrs after transformation

 TagGFP performance in fusions has been demonstrated in the β-actin, α-tubulin and mitochondria-targeting signal models.
-It can be used in multicolor labeling applications with cyan, yellow, red, and far-red fluorescent dyes.
+It can be used in multicolor labeling applications with blue, true-yellow, red, and far-red fluorescent dyes.

 TagGFP expression in transiently transfected mammalian cells